celo-org/docs/docs/protocol/governance.md

 ### Approval

 Every day the top three proposals at the head of the queue are pop off and move to the Approval phase.
 At this time, the original proposers are eligible to reclaim their Locked Celo deposit.
 In this phase, the proposal needs to be approved by the Approver.
 The Approver is initially a 3 of 9 multi-signature address held by individuals selected by the Celo Foundation, and will move to a DAO in the future.
-The Approval phase lasts 1 day and if the proposal is not approved in this window, it is considered expired and does not move on to the “Referendum” phase.
+The Approval phase lasts one day (24 hours) and if the proposal is not approved in this window, it is considered expired and does not move on to the “Referendum” phase.

 ### Referendum

 Once the Approval phase is over, approved proposals graduate to the referendum phase.
 Any user may vote yes, no, or abstain on these proposals.
 Their vote's weight is determined by the weight of their Locked Celo.
-After the Referendum phase is over, which lasts five days, each proposal is marked as passed or failed as a function of the votes and the corresponding passing function parameters.
+After the Referendum phase is over, which lasts seven days, each proposal is marked as passed or failed as a function of the votes and the corresponding passing function parameters.

 In order for a proposal to pass, it must meet a minimum threshold for **participation**, and **agreement**: